kaustubhad/fastman/README.md

 ### 3. fastman_gg

 #### Description
 Creates a Manhattan ggplot object directly from a PLINK assoc output (or any data frame with chromosome, position, and p-value).
-User needs to install and load ```ggplot2``` package to use this function.
+The user needs to install and load the ```ggplot2``` package to use this function.

 #### Usage
 ```